Campus Community Life

 The Schreiner campus community supports 33 student groups and organizations, including Greek fraternities and sororities, service clubs, interest clubs, honor societies, religion-affiliated groups, a student newspaper, a literary magazine and, of course, student government.

 There are also organized campus events and activities all the time, including theatre productions, Spring Fling, monthly Texas Music Coffeehouses, live musical performances, speaker series, athletic events, intramurals, student group meetings, pool tournaments, movie nights, dinners, dances, and personal fitness and martial arts classes.

 Most students live on campus, either in the residence halls or in on-campus apartments.
 Wherever you live, you'll find a unique environment with its own personality that reflects the individual characteristics of its residents.
-As Greystone students, you will live in the L.A.
-Schreiner Dormitory.
+As Greystone students, you will live in either the L.A.
+Schreiner Dormitory (or Flato, which is right next door).
 Students live in 4-student suites (each room houses 2 students) and share a bathroom and foyer.
-All beds are loft-beds - just like the academies - and as a Greystoner, you are expected to keep your room neat and clean.
+All beds are loft-beds - just like the academies - and as a Greystoner, you are expected to keep your room neat and clean (Flato rooms do not have loft-beds).
 To ensure that the standard is maintained, Greystone rooms are inspected daily by the Staff.
 Decoration and some furnishings are left up to each student to create their home-away-from-home environment.
 The world is now your oyster – make the most of it and enjoy!

 Rooms are air-conditioned and furnishings include desks, single beds, dressers, chairs and closet facilities.
 All mattresses are extra-long twin.
 The laundry complex is located directly across the street from the Greystone Dorm - bring quarters!
 The entire campus has wireless access to the campus Intranet and Internet services.
 Wireless NICs are available on loan through the University.